Lamb (2015 American film)

-Lamb is an American drama film, written and directed by Ross Partridge.
+Lamb is a 2015 American drama film, written and directed by Ross Partridge.
 The film was adapted from the novel of the same name by Bonnie Nadzam.
 The film stars Ross Partridge, Oona Laurence, Jess Weixler, and Tom Bower.

 The film had its world premiere at the SXSW film festival on March 14, 2015.

 The film was released in a limited release on January 8, 2016, before being released through video on demand on January 12, 2016 by The Orchard.